TplusA/StrBo-REST/doc/source/code.rst

    URIs; and
 #. embedded resource objects.

-Standardizing on HAL+JSON makes the API more self-documenting and thus considerably reduces the amount of documentation required for understanding and using the API.
+Standardizing on HAL+JSON makes the API---in comparison with ad-hoc approaches---more self-documenting, and thus considerably reduces the amount of documentation required for understanding and using the API.
 The StrBo REST API does not make use of CURIEs.

 As usual, HTTP clients must specify the content type they are willing to accept in the ``Accept:`` request header.
 The media type for HAL+JSON is ``application/hal+json``.
 Clients are therefore advised to pass this media type in the ``Accept:`` header of their requests, even though the media type ``application/json`` is acceptable for this purpose as well.
+Failure to pass a supported media type with a request results in a response with HTTP status 406.

-It is also possible for HTTP clients to always pass ``*/*`` in all requests.
+It is also possible for HTTP clients to always pass ``Accept: */*`` in all requests.
 In this case, however, the HTTP client *must* check the value of the ``Content-Type:`` response header because not all endpoints can return data in HAL+JSON format, and those that can might not use HAL+JSON as their primary output format.